Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Sons of the Desert (1933), 68 minutes, D: William A. Seiter

 A classic, hilarious comedy - the funniest full-length feature from Laurel and Hardy.
-The two boys Stan Laurel (Himself) and Oliver Hardy (Himself) deviously plan to fool their wives by claiming to have gone on a prescribed ocean voyage to Hawaii (to cure Ollie's illness), while instead attending the national convention of their fraternal Sons of the Desert lodge members in Chicago, with mad-cap conventioneer Charley Chase (Himself).
-Their plan fails miserably when the ship is reported sunk, and Mrs. Hardy (Busch) and Mrs. Laurel (Christy) discover the truth, viewing their husbands in the fraternal parade in a movie newsreel.
-The pair must explain how they have returned one day ahead of all the other survivors.
-In revenge, the two wives plot to test their exposed mates.
+The two boys Stan Laurel (Himself) and Oliver Hardy (Himself) deviously planned to fool their wives by claiming to have gone on a prescribed ocean voyage to Hawaii (to cure Ollie's illness), while instead attending the national convention of their fraternal Sons of the Desert lodge members in Chicago, with mad-cap conventioneer Charley Chase (Himself).
+Their plan failed miserably when the ship was reported sunk, and Mrs. Hardy (Busch) and Mrs. Laurel (Christy) discovered the truth, viewing their husbands in the fraternal parade in a movie newsreel.
+The pair had to explain why they had returned one day ahead of all the other survivors.
+In revenge, the two wives plotted to test their exposed mates.

 Zéro de Conduite: Jeunes Diables au Collège (1933, Fr.) (aka Zero For Conduct), 41 minutes, D: Jean Vigo